 I may lose a few loads of any credibility my opinion site has managed to get me in the last month, but I don’t care.
 Dragonball Evolution was a pretty decent manga live action movie.
 You may have seen the trailers and the posters, hell you probably laughed as heartily at them as I did.
 The special effects looked like they had been copy pasted from the mid 90’s cult classic “Mortal Combat” which was awesome.
 Beyond that, choosing Justin Chatwin, the guy who played Tom Cruise’s son in “War of the Worlds”, to become”Goku”, the main protagonist from the manga, seemed like Hollywood’s bastard attempt to create an anime live action anglo friendly box office titan.
 It may have well been, but Chatwin was pretty kick ass to say that he didn’t have a whole lot to work with.

-11-14 year old boys would probably adore this flick.
-There are plenty of cute girls, great fighting scenes, and some nice fantasy elements to aid the retelling of one of the most popular mangas of all time.
-Having never read more than 2 pages of the manga, I found that the writer did a good job of explaining the story without alienating a non Dragonball fan.
+Having never read more than 2 pages of the manga, I found that the writer did a good job of explaining the story without alienating a non-Dragonball fan.

 While true fans of manga will be shocked and appalled by the story’s modification and the anglo “Goku” who does not have a tail, viewers who are just looking for a good time at the matinee will not find any harm.
-The actors and actresses all seemed to be in good spirits, Yun Fat yucks it up as “Master Rochi” in his Hawaiian shirt, Bulma’s love interest Yamcha (Joon Parks, huge in Korea, unknown in America) is charming and fun as a hustlin surfer dude, and Chatwin’s Goku is pretty charming and likeable.
+The actors and actresses all seemed to be in good spirits, Yun Fat yucks it up as “Master Rochi” in his Hawaiian shirt, Bulma’s love interest Yamcha (Joon Parks) is charming and fun as a hustlin’ surfer dude, and Chatwin’s Goku is pretty charming and likeable.
 Even Ghostbuster Ernie Hudson shows up in a brief role as a monk .
 Ernie Hudson is 63 years old, I can hardly believe that.

 The special effects came to the aid of a slightly soft script, adding nicely to slowed down fight scenes, dynamic alien space ships, a fucking dragon, and amazing Buffy the Vampire Slayer makeup for Lord Piccolo, a demon who was imprisoned for 2,000 years and is a wee bit vengeful about it.

 Overall this movie was a fun watch, coming in at 86 minutes it had amazing pacing, I also had a few laughs “with it” as opposed to “at it”.
 Weirdly enough I’m pretty interested in seeing the promised sequel.
-All in all, a better picture than “Race to Witch Mountain”, so if you’re stuck babysitting your little brother this weekend take him to see this one.
-It will probably rank number 10 at the box office this weekend, though it’s been very successful in Asia, but it still deserves a fair shot for being entertaining.
+If you’re stuck babysitting your younger sibling this weekend take them to see this one.
+It will probably rank number 10 at the US box office this weekend, though it’s been very successful in Asia.

 How the hell did I get so lucky?
 My second premiere in a month’s time and this one would be an affair to remember.
 I headed off to Hollywood today to get in the smelliest line of all time so that I could attend a screening of “Observe and Report starring my hero Seth Rogen.
 The premiere took place at the Grauman theater, a touristy place, filled with superheroes, well a man in a baggy Spiderman suit, and super villains, an authentic looking Heath Ledger Joker.
 Oh and 15 million hobos, a rather colorful transient bunch actually.